-- Combine the fish with the olive oil and seasonings, giving it a gentle toss until all of the fish has been thoroughly coated in the spice mixture.
+- Combine the fish with the olive oil and seasonings, tossing gently.
+Make sure the fish is throughly coated with the spices and oil.

-- To serve, spoon lettuce and tomato into each taco shell, add fish slices, and top with salsa.
+- To serve, spoon lettuce and tomato into each taco shell, add fish slices, and top with salsa or your favorite toppings.

 As an Amazon Associate I earn from qualifying purchases.